 Some sources of financial support most commonly available to history graduate students are listed below.
-The sums awarded and other conditions of awards may change, so you should check with the graduate director or with the graduate administrator for updated details.
+The sums awarded and other conditions of awards may change, so you should check with the graduate director (Michel Gobat) or with the graduate administrator (CJ Fitzgerald) for updated details.
 Prospective students should also consult the list of nondepartmental awards available.

 Teaching Assistantships and Teaching Fellowships